acosmin/businessx-extensions/readme.txt

 == Description ==

 Adds sections and new features to Businessx WordPress theme.
-12 sections Slider, Features, About Us, Team, Clients, Portfolio, Actions, Testimonials, Pricing, FAQ, Hero, Blog) are included to make your homepage look awesome.
+14 sections (Slider, Features, About Us, Team, Clients, Portfolio, Actions, Testimonials, Pricing, FAQ, Hero, Blog, Contact, Google Map) are included to make your homepage look awesome.
 You can download <a href="http://www.acosmin.com/theme/businessx/?utm_source=wporg&utm_medium=readme&utm_campaign=bx_plugin_page" title="Download Businessx WordPress Theme" rel="friend">Businessx WordPress theme</a> from here.

 == Changelog ==

+= 1.0.4.3 =
+* Added two new sections, Contact and Google Map.
+* Added Polylang support, you can now go to `Customizer > Settings > Extensions` to enable it.
+* Added link options for some widgets that use images (Clients for example, you can add a link on the logo).
+* Added a button to the Portfolio and Blog section, you can link to some pages if you want.
+* New escaping/sanitization for some sections, making it posible to add more html tags (section descriptions for example).
+* Removed parallax.js usage for sections, it now uses simple CSS parallax.
+* Remade the JS part for most of the plugin.
+* Remade the sections and widgets to use actions and filters.
+* Fixed repeating fields for the Team and Pricing widgets.
+* Fixed Team section widget to keep the underline if the position is empty.
+* Fixed placeholder text for each section

 = 1.0.4.2 =
 * Changed how the plugin behaves when the theme isn't activated.
 Now it will not disable automatically.